Mindset: The New Psychology of Success by Carol Dweck, Ph.D

 The mindsets of parents and teachers regarding the children they influence have a huge impact on the development of those children.
 Teachers with fixed mindsets about the potential of their students are dangerous.
 Those with growth mindsets help their students stretch themselves and reach their full potential.

 Praising children for their abilities is dangerous and fosters a fixed mindset.
 Praise should instead be given for hard work or effort.
-In one study, students who were praised for their ability on a test did not want to try a more challenging activity afterwards because they feared it could call their intelligence into question.
+In one study, students who were praised for their ability on a test did not want to try a more challenging activity afterward because they feared it could call their intelligence into question.
 Those who were praised for effort were eager to take on a challenging task and learn something new.
 Another hazard of incorrectly offering praise is that placing too many positive labels on students can set them up for major failure later on in life when they can no longer live up to those labels.

 Negative labels, of course, can also jeopardize achievement.
 People with fixed mindsets will obsess over stereotypes and their desire not to fall into them; this distracts them from achieving the success that they could achieve.
 Those with a growth mindset are better able to see stereotypes as unfair judgments and generalizations and strive to prove them wrong.
 They refuse to let their failures or other people’s opinions of them define them.